Bosen-Lian/bosen-lian.github.io/_pages/outreach.md

 </div>

+---

-## Undergraduate education, Auburn University
+## **Undergraduate Education, Auburn University**

 Undergraduate researchers present their work each summer — see recent [research posters]({{ '/gallery/#undergraduate-research' | relative_url }}) in the Gallery.

+---
+Copyright © 2026 Bosen Lian.
+All rights reserved.